 Bausch & Lomb CrystaLens Accommodating Lens Implant

-The CrystaLens implant can give reading, arm’s length, and distance vision without glasses because this implant actually adjusts its position within the eye as the eye looks from far to near subjects.
-This is similar to a camera’s ‘auto focus’ mechanism.
+The CrystaLens implant can give a reading, arm’s length, and distance vision without glasses because this implant actually adjusts its position within the eye as the eye looks from far to near subjects.
+This is similar to a camera’s ‘autofocus’ mechanism.
 The CrystaLens is powered by the same ciliary muscles that move and focus the eye’s lens.
 Its unique, hinged shape allows for this lens movement and gives a seamless transition from far to arm’s length to near vision.
-Most people with the CrystaLens have clear far vision (driving, television) and intermediate vision without any glasses.
+Most people with the CrystaLens have a clear far vision (driving, television) and intermediate vision without any glasses.
 About 95% of people can also read newsprint without glasses.
 Some people do need glasses for fine print, especially in dim light.
 Of the three lenses, the CrystaLens is most likely to provide the best vision for night driving.

 Trulign Toric Accommodating Lens Implant

 The Trulign Toric lens implant is an accommodating implant designed to correct astigmatism.
 It is an ideal implant for a cataract patient who also suffers from astigmatism.
-As an accommodating lens implant, the Trulign Toric IOL are responsive to eye muscle movement.
-Therefore this implant can adapt and focus on objects a different distances, similar to your own lens.
+As an accommodating lens implant, the Trulign Toric IOL is responsive to eye muscle movement.
+Therefore this implant can adapt and focus on objects at different distances, similar to your own lens.
 Because of the Trulign Toric accommodating nature, patients are less dependent on their glasses for far vision.
 In addition to correcting cataract clouded vision and astigmatism, Trulign Toric may also cure farsightedness in a single procedure.